-Actually, if you make no other plans then a Court will dictate who owns your Crypto.
+Unless you make other plans a Court will dictate who owns your Crypto.

-It’s perfectly understandable why Crypto Owners don’t plan for the Unexpected?
+It’s perfectly understandable why people don’t plan for the Unexpected!

 Thinking about your own death isn’t much fun.
-Which might be why only 43% of Americans have a Will That figure is even lower among 18 to 34 year old Americans only 18% have a Will.
-[CNBC] yet this same group (Worldwide) own 58% of all Bitcoins in circulation.
+Which might be why only 43% of Americans have a Will That figure is even lower among 18 to 34 year old Americans where only 18% have a Will.
+[CNBC].
+Worldwide this same 18-34 year old age group own 58% of all Bitcoins in circulation.
 So it’s reasonable to assume that a lot of Cryptocurrency is at risk of being lost forever due to a lack of Planning.

 Any instructions you leave outside of a Will are not enforceable in law.
 Your Heir’s ‘might’ choose to respect your wishes, but they are under no legal obligation to do so.